Posts Tagged ‘Len Lukey’

 Len and Stan Jones on the cover of the March 1959 issue of AMS in recognition of a marvellous AGP dice resolved in Jones’ favour 1959- Cooper T45 Climax from Maserati 250F

-In 1959, as mentioned above, the Gold Star was contested over twelve gruelling rounds- between 26 January and 14 June, the halfway mark of the season, those on the title chase travelled from their home base, to Orange, then Fishermans Bend, Longford, Port Wakefield, Bathurst and Lowood- Victoria, Tasmania, New South Wales and Queensland, with an arduous second half of the season still to come.
+In 1959, as mentioned above, the Gold Star was contested over 12 gruelling rounds, between 26 January and 14 June, the halfway mark of the season, those on the title chase travelled from their home base, to Orange, then Fishermans Bend, Longford, Port Wakefield, Bathurst and Lowood – Victoria, Tasmania, New South Wales and Queensland, with an arduous second half of the season still to come.

-In much the same way that the new-fangled Coopers were challenging the front-engined orthodoxy in Europe so too of course was the case in Australia albeit there was no surprise at the speed of the Coventry Climax engined cars given the giant killing nature of the air-cooled Coopers since the first appeared of one at Bathurst in the dawn of the fifties.
+In much the same way that the new-fangled Coopers were challenging the front-engined orthodoxy in Europe, so too, of course, was the case in Australia, albeit there was no surprise at the speed of the Coventry Climax-engined cars, given the giant-killing nature of the air-cooled Coopers since the first appearance of one at Bathurst in the dawn of the 1950s.

-Mildren won three rounds- Fishermans Bend and the two Lowood rounds mid-season whereas Len won two- at Caversham and the last round at Phillip Island when the pressure was well and truly on.
-The Cooper’s differential failed during Saturday practice, Len did not have a spare, Noel Hall did but it was affixed to his car which was in Sydney.
-Jack Myers removed the gearbox and popped it onto a ‘plane, there the precious cargo was collected from Essendon Airport and then taken to Phillip Island where it was fitted to the car.
-The machine was finally ready about an hour before the off- Lukey led from the flag and on the final lap equalled the lap record- a memorable win indeed.
+Mildren won three rounds, Fishermans Bend and the two Lowood rounds mid-season, whereas Len won two- at Caversham and the last round at Phillip Island when the pressure was well and truly on.
+The Cooper’s differential failed during Saturday practice.
+Len did not have a spare; Noel Hall did, but it was affixed to his car, which was in Sydney.
+Jack Myers removed the gearbox and popped it onto a plane, the precious cargo was collected from Essendon Airport and then taken to Phillip Island where it was fitted to the car.
+The machine was finally ready about an hour before the off.
+Lukey led from the flag and on the final lap equalled the lap record, a memorable win indeed.

-Alan Jones quizzing Lukey about the handling characteristics of his Cooper- Otto Stone, racer/engineer/mechanic and fettler of the Stan Jones Maserati 250F at the time is to the right of Alan and Stan is far right but one in the white helmet ready for the off, Phillip Island 1959 (unattributed)
+Alan Jones quizzing Lukey about the handling characteristics of his Cooper.
+Otto Stone, racer/engineer/mechanic and fettler of the Stan Jones Maserati 250F at the time, is to the right of Alan, and Stan is at the far right but one in the white helmet ready for the off, Phillip Island 1959 (unattributed)

-Stan Jones won two rounds as well, notably the Australian Grand Prix at Longford after a race-long dice with Len- it was a classic battle of the time between the powerful front engined 2.5 litre Maserati and the more nimble, but less powerful 2 litre Climax powered Cooper.
-There was a bit a karma in Stan’s race win as no-one in the field, other than Mildren, deserved an AGP win more and Alec’s time came twelve months afterwards at the conclusion of an even more thrilling dice between Lex Davison’s 3 litre Aston Martin DBR4/300 and Mildren’s 2.5 litre Cooper T51 Maserati at Lowood.
+Stan Jones won two rounds as well, notably the Australian Grand Prix at Longford after a race-long dice with Len.
+It was a classic battle of the time between the powerful front-engined 2.5-litre Maserati and the more nimble, but less powerful 2-litre Climax-powered Cooper.
+There was a bit a karma in Stan’s race win as no-one in the field, other than Mildren, deserved an AGP win more and Alec’s time came twelve months afterwards after an even more thrilling dice between Lex Davison’s 3-litre Aston Martin DBR4/300 and Mildren’s 2.5-litre Cooper T51 Maserati at Lowood.

 Bib Stillwell was the other round winner in his new Cooper T51 Climax at Bathurst in October.
 Bib was perhaps the slowest of all of this generation to mature as a driver at the absolute top level but he won four Gold Stars on the trot from 1962 to 1965 with a blend of speed, consistency and the best of equipment.

-What was impressive about Lukey’s win in 1959 was his relative inexperience against the fellows he beat, all of whom had fifteen years to a couple of decades on him in race experience, but it was a close run contest.
-That year a driver could only count their scores from nine of the twelve rounds, Len and Alec scored in ten rounds apiece, both had to drop a round- both discarded 3 points, and so it was after a long, intense year of racing criss-crossing the vast brown land that Lukey won from Mildren by only 2 points.
-Amazing really, but the CAMS learned the lesson and the event was never held with that many rounds again.
+What was impressive about Lukey’s ’59 win was his relative inexperience against the fellows he beat, all of whom had fifteen years to a couple of decades on him in race experience, but it was a close-run contest.
+That year, a driver could only count their scores from nine of the twelve rounds.
+Len and Alec scored in ten rounds apiece; both had to drop a round – both discarded three points, and so it was after a long, intense year of racing criss-crossing the vast brown land that Lukey won from Mildren by only two points.
+Amazing, really, but the CAMS learned the lesson and the event was never held with that many rounds again.

 Lukey only raced once more, in the 1960 NZGP at Ardmore and then sold the car to concentrate on his business interests.

-No photoshop here, Jones and Lukey during their 1959 Longford AGP dice getting some serious air as the cross the railway line on the outskirts of Longford village on Tannery Straight (C Rice)
+No photoshop here, Jones and Lukey during their 1959 Longford AGP dice getting some serious air as they cross the railway line on the outskirts of Longford village on Tannery Straight (C Rice)

 Left to right, Lukey and Mildren in Cooper T45 Climaxes and Bib Stillwell in his new T51 at Caversham in October 1959- Len took the win (K Devine)